The Sap is Rising

 |Birch sap wine in demijohn and glass.
 Spoons showing commercially produced maple syrup (left) and birch syrup (right).|

-If you’re feeling both naughty and adventurous you could also get hold of an old-style basic pressure cooker, a siphoning tube, a bucket of cold water and a demijohn to distill your birch sap wine to make birch sap moonshine.
+If you’re feeling both naughty and adventurous you could also get hold of an old-style basic pressure cooker, a siphoning tube, a bucket of cold water and a demijohn to distil your birch sap wine to make birch sap moonshine.
 That could then be used for Russian-style preservation of gorgeous chanterelle fungi, gathered from around the same birch trees you have tapped.
 Of course, it would be illegal so I must advise against it.
 I just said “you could”, not “you should”.
+In 2016, what was purported to be the world’s first spirit made from birch sap went on sale.
+Well, I can definitely tell you it was not the first, but it has a great name, Freya (the Norse goddess associated with love, sex, fertility).
+Indeed ‘fresh’ birch sap is being sold and promoted by a number of companies in the UK, and there is even an online UK provider of Ukrainian birch sap syrup.
+It is a£14 for 250 ml, which is over twice the price of maple syrup.
+It does take a lot of work, and that is reflected in the price.
+Here is a great article about the syrup production methods of an Alaskan birch syrup maker.
+There is lots to learn here, most notably the attention paid to keeping equipment and tools as clean as possible.

 |Chanterelles preserved in alcohol|